ClusterLabs/resource-agents/doc/writing-python-agents.md

 def main():
-    metadata = ocf.Metadata("example-agent",
+    agent = ocf.Agent("example-agent",
                       shortdesc="This is an example agent",
                       longdesc="An example of how to " +
                       "write an agent in Python using the ocf " + "Python library.")
-    metadata.add_parameter("argument",
+    agent.add_parameter("argument",
                         shortdesc="Example argument",
                         longdesc="This argument is just an example.",
                         content_type="string",
                         default="foobar")
-    metadata.add_action("start", timeout=60)
-    ocf.run(metadata,
-            handlers={
-                "start": start_action
-            })
+    agent.add_action("start", timeout=60, handler=start_action)
+    agent.run()

 if __name__ == "__main__":
     main()